parshakova/dl_rl_assignments/README.md

 1. Q learning in the linear environment
 2. Q learning for the 4-legged spider
-3. Deep Q Netowrk for the Breakout environment
+3. Deep Q Network for the Breakout environment

 **Project3:**